 The Nazi camps near Berlin included several types, each with specific functions:

-The Significance of Nazi Camps near Berlin
+The Importance of Nazi Camps in Berlin

 Lessons to be Learned